romainlafarguette/gar/README.md

 This version contains the new functionalities I am developing, without  being reviewed by colleagues.
 Use them at your own risk !!

-Contact:

-Romain Lafarguette, Economist, Monetary and Capital Markets, International Monetary Fund

-rlafarguette "at" imf "dot" org
+Contact: Romain Lafarguette, rlafarguette "at" imf "dot" org

+Economist, International Monetary Fund, Capital Markets Department